Julie Szego: Career

-Views on gender
+Other activity

 In March 2023, Szego attended an anti-trans rally, which was organised by British anti-transgender rights activist Kellie-Jay Keen-Minshull, on the steps of the Victorian parliament house.
 Szego has stated that she attended the rally as a journalist.
+In 2025, Szego spoke at another anti-trans rally in the same location.

 In June 2023, Szego was sacked from her position at The Age after making public comments saying that a "committee of woke journalists" at the newspaper had silenced her by refusing to publish her article on youth gender transition.
 The chief editor of The Age, Patrick Elligett, stated that Szego was not sacked for the content of the article, but for her repeated public criticisms of the newspaper and its staff.
 The controversy was covered by the ABC's Media Watch program in a segment that generated controversy of its own, as the Media Watch segment did not acknowledge that Szego's article utilised information from known anti-trans misinformation groups and promoted fringe conspiracy theories.
 Szego's article and the Media Watch segment were condemned by human rights groups including Amnesty International.

-Gaza war

-In November 2023, Szego resigned from the Media, Entertainment and Arts Alliance (MEAA) because of that union's endorsement of an open letter to Australian media outlets, which condemned the Australian Government for "Israel's genocidal assault on Gaza".
+In November 2023, Szego resigned from the Media, Entertainment and Arts Alliance (MEAA) because of that union's endorsement of an open letter from journalists to Australian media outlets about coverage of the Gaza genocide.
 Szego called the letter "an Orwellian exercise in calling for 'truth' while peddling gross distortions thereof".
 In April 2024, Szego published an article for the Jewish Independent stating her support for continuing the Israeli invasion of the Gaza Strip.

-Personal

-Szego is the partner of Tony Lupton.
-They have two daughters.